psy0rz/zfs_autobackup/README.md

 * Set the ```readonly``` property of the target filesystem to ```on```.
 This prevents changes on the target side.
 (Normally, if there are changes the next backup will fail and will require a zfs rollback.)
 Note that readonly means you cant change the CONTENTS of the dataset directly.
 Its still possible to receive new datasets and manipulate properties etc.
 * Use ```--clear-refreservation``` to save space on your backup server.
 * Use ```--clear-mountpoint``` to prevent the target server from mounting the backupped filesystem in the wrong place during a reboot.
+* You can split up the snapshotting and sending tasks by creating two cronjobs.
+Use ```--no-send``` for the snapshotter-cronjob and use ```--no-snapshot``` for the send-cronjob.
+This is usefull if you only want to send at night or if your send take too long.

 ## Usage